 HON 3300.
 Honors Colloquium (I, II; 3) The colloquium is designed for advanced Honors Scholars and other qualified students with strong research, writing, and documentation skills.
 Through rigorous discussion guided by instructors, students will explore a topic in depth from an interdisciplinary perspective.
 Students will formulate their hypotheses and discoveries and share them with fellow students, faculty, and the University community.
-The colloquium is HON 3310.
-Research and Information (I, II; 1) This course is a weekly, 1-credit study concentrating on research methods, presentation and documentation.
-Students preparing for the Honors Thesis requirement are directed to this course.
-HON 4400.
-Honors Thesis/Project (II; 3) To fulfill Honors Program requirements, honors students must complete an honors thesis or project in the major field in the senior year. --- -- --

-reading-intensive and facilitates growth in oral and written communication skills.
-Themes may vary from semester to

-semester.
-Prerequisite: ENG 1102 or the
+The colloquium is reading-intensive and facilitates growth in oral and written communication skills.
+Themes may vary from semester to semester.
+Prerequisite: ENG 1102 or the equivalent.
+HOSPITALITY MANAGEMENT HMP 1100.

-equivalent.

-HOSPITALITY MANAGEMENT HMD 2211 Hospitality Internation 1 /L III HMD 2220 Sanitation (II: 2) Course HMP 1100.
 Introduction to Hospitality Management (I, II; 3) This course explores and analyzes the management functions, methods, and concepts in various segments of the hospitality industry.
 An overview of management careers, opportunities, and responsibilities in the hospitality industry will be presented.
 HMP 2211.
 Hospitality Internship I (I, II; 1) Students will be required to work in various areas of the industry for a minimum of 100 hours.
 An oral or written presentation before faculty, students or industry personnel is required to complete this phase of the internship.
 Report covers information required by the internship manual.
-Prerequisite: Permission of the instructor.
-HMP 2220.
+Prerequisite: Permission of the HMP 2220.
 Sanitation (II; 3) Course examines the causes and prevention of food poisoning and food borne illness including the current problems facing the industry.
 Proper sanitation practices, hygiene and a study of health regulations and inspections are also studied.
 Prerequisite: HMP 1100.
 HMP 2222.
 Food Production (II; 3) Course introduces students to basic food service preparation.
 Emphasis is placed on management concepts, menu planning and preparation supervision.
 Students learn service techniques, handle problems in customer relations, and keep accurate accounting records on the profit and loss phases of the operation.
-Staffing, merchandising, and cost control procedures are integral parts of the course HMP 2250.
+Staffing, merchandising, and cost control procedures are integral parts of the course instructor.
+HMP 2250.
 Culinary Arts (II; 3) This course in advanced food production and service techniques is designed to provide the student with realistic production, service and managerial experience.
 Students will be rotated through production and service areas.
 Prerequisites: HMP 2220 and 2222.
 HMP 3310.
 Hospitality Law (I; 3) Course covers basic laws that affect hotels, motels, and restaurants, with common law used as a basis.
 The student is introduced to the fundamental laws, rules, and regulations applicable to the hospitality industry.
 Prerequisite: HMP 1100.
 HMP 3311.
 Hospitality Internship (I, II; 2) Students will be required to work in various areas of the industry for a minimum of 200 hours.
-An oral or written presentation before faculty, students, or industry personnel is required at the completion of this phase of the internship.
-Report covers information as requested in the internship manual.
-Prerequisite: Permission of the instructor.
-HMP 3330.
+An oral or written presentation before faculty, HMP 3330.
 Hotel Management (II; 3) This course explores the duties of hotel management including front desk operations and property and room management.
 Prerequisite: HMP 1100.
 HMP 3331.
 Hospitality Operations Management (II; 3) Course explores management systems, methods and procedures related to the operation of food service.
-Course includes the study of the management tools available to control sales and expenses within the hospitality operations.
-Also examined are fundamentals of food and beverage cost controls for hotel and restaurant operations.
-Prerequisite: HMP 1100.
-HMP 4401.
-Tourism (I; 3) This course focuses on the understanding of tourism from the perspectives of travelers and destinations, while identifying tourism's economic, sociocultural, and environmental impacts on communities.
-Prerequisite: HMP 1100.
-HMP 4402.
-Hospitality Marketing (II; 3) Course examines the marketing principles, theories and concepts used to maximize profits in hospitality organizations.
-During this course, students will analyze methods used by sales and service departments with emphasis on selling, planning and marketing.
-Prerequisite: HMP 1100.
-HMP 4411.
-Hospitality Internship (I, II; 3) Students will be required to work in various areas of the industry for a minimum of 300 hours.
-An oral or written presentation before faculty, students, or industry personnel is required at the completion of this phase of the internship.
-Report covers information as requested in the internship manual.
-Prerequisite: Permission of the instructor
+Course includes the study